 You have complete control over your content, monetization, and terms of storage.

 And your website is then here to stay without having to worry about somebody else’s terms of service, provided your content is legal, of course.

-WordPress has a large community, so you can find many WordPress developers, freelancers who will help with building or customizing WordPress themes/plug-ins for little cost.
+It has a large community, so you can find many it’s developers, freelancers who will help with building or customizing themes/plug-ins for little cost.

-WordPress requires some technical skills in order to handle WordPress and a lot of time to manage WordPress.
+It requires some technical skills in order to handle it and a lot of time to manage.
 Upon that, if one doesn’t have enough technical skills, they might have to hire professionals for it, which is an additional expense.

 Though WordPress.org might be free, it requires hosting, which means paying for that as well every month in order to run your website properly.

 This can get pretty costly after some time if you don’t have enough money or need additional features such as an online store.

 WordPress.com is the other version of this software used for the same purpose.
 It comes with a managed hosting service and is for someone who finds this as a benefit because of the reduced hassle as they would not have to hunt for a hosting platform or manage their own server.

 The WordPress.com service has a free version which is enough for basic uses, but there are paid services as well if you would like to upgrade your site with features such as e-commerce and better security.

 WordPress.com also offers detailed statistics about how many people visit your website daily, weekly or monthly so that you can understand what is clicking with your audience and what is not.